Go back to all articles

 It is the set of days when the load is similar and as high as possible.
 The amount of selected days should be enough to form a typical load.

-For example, one day in a month with much different load looks untypical and can’t be taken as load profile base – even when the load during this day is the highest.
+One day in a month with much different load looks untypical and can’t be taken as load profile base – even when the load during this day is the highest.

 But when there are several such days and the system implies that in certain days the load is the highest – then the profile should be based on these days.

-Internet rush-hour and the corresponding time range
+Internet rush hour and the corresponding time range

 For the chosen days we divide operations to average out the operation intensity for each hour.

-The load profile base is the Internet rush hour – the hour, when the sum load for operation is maximal.
+The load profile base is the Internet rush hour – the hour when the sum load for operation is maximal.

 If the load profile is aimed to analyze certain operations, it’s recommended to make sure that the chosen days and hours have the maximal intensity in respect of the operations.